-Starting April 2021, the AON has started a partnership with Green Mountain Initiative to start the first official otter study in Uganda.
+Starting April 2021, the AON has started a partnership with Joint Efforts for Green Mountain Initiative to start the first official otter study in Uganda.

 Determining presence of otter species in Uganda

 Freshwater ecosystems are vital to the survival of a large number of Earth’s species, including our own.
 Unfortunately, freshwater ecosystems are among the most threatened habitats globally, and are experiencing the highest rates of species loss.
 As the human population continues to grow, so does the demand for land and water, further increasing pressure on wetlands.